algorithmica-org/algorithmica/content/english/hpc/profiling/instrumentation.md

 - for a hash function, we are interested in the average length of its input;
 - for a binary tree, we care about its size and height;
-- for a sorting algorithm, we we want to know how many comparisons it does.
+- for a sorting algorithm, we want to know how many comparisons it does.

 In a similar way, we can insert counters in the code that compute these algorithm-specific statistics.